 Thousands of cancer patients undergo stem cell transplants each year, giving them renewed hope for a longer life.

-The types of Stem Cell Transplantation that the Program offers include:
+The types of Stem Cell Transplantation that our program offers to patients in the Chicago area include:

 - Autologous Stem Cell Transplant – A method to safely deliver high-dose chemotherapy.
 Your own stem cells are collected prior to getting chemotherapy and then re-infused after the chemotherapy is completed.

 - Allogeneic Stem Cell Transplant – A method by which high-dose chemotherapy is delivered and followed by infusion of stem cells from a donor other than yourself.